NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/I/irritating-seedpod.md

 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "**Activate** Cast a Spell (add 1 action)  * * *  When you crack open this soft, spongy seedpod, you can use it as a catalyst when casting a [[Spells/Mist|Mist]] spell.
+activate: "Cast a Spell (add 1 action)"
+description: "When you crack open this soft, spongy seedpod, you can use it as a catalyst when casting a [[Mist]] spell.
 When you do, irritating pollen fills the area for the spell's duration.
 Creatures in the area must attempt a DC 21 Fortitude check saving throw to avoid sneezing uncontrollably.
-On a failed save, the creature becomes [[Conditions/Slowed|Slowed 1]] for 1 round.
+On a failed save, the creature becomes [[Slowed|Slowed 1]] for 1 round.
 A creature that succeeds at this saving throw becomes temporarily immune to the irritating seedpod's pollen for 10 minutes."
 powerTitle1:
 actionEconomy1:
 type1: